 Chair: Samira Ahmed, Journalist and Broadcaster

-The UK’s referendum result exposed deep divisions across the country, similar rifts are evident in Europe and the USA.
-Echoing Roosevelt’s New deal Prime Minister May has responded by calling for a more cohesive society and inclusive economy.
+The EU referendum result exposed deep divisions across the country, similar rifts are evident in Europe and the USA.
+Echoing Franklin D Roosevelt’s New Deal, Prime Minister Theresa May has responded by calling for a more cohesive society and inclusive economy.

 The UK is entering a period of negotiation with the EU that will determine the direction not just of the economy but the very nature of its relationship with the rest of the world and its own citizens.
 The outcome of those negotiations will determine the sustainability of many public services which depend on both healthy public finances and an available pool of labour.
 Striking the right balance in those negotiations will be critical.